sfcc-unofficial/branding/unofficial-github/README.md

 Usage
 ---

-> This is the General Logo for Unofficial Salesforce Commerce Cloud GitHub Project
+> This is the Custom Logo for Unofficial Salesforce Commerce Cloud GitHub Project

 Instructions
 ---